bchh325/trading-site/README.md

 https://bchh325.github.io/trading-site/#/

-**The website does not currently display correctly for mobile.
-I will work on proper CSS styling for mobile devices later**

 **If you wish to view a sample user, you can use the following credentials to Sign In:**

 **Username: testuser**